bowenzheng98/formulaone/README.md

 - Current season standings
 - Results for the last race
 - Schedule for the current season
+- Results for a race in the current season

 Pages:
 - Home Page